owen-it/laravel-auditing-doc/behavior-settings.md

 * Indicate which fields should not be audited: `dontKeepAuditOf = ['field']`
 * Indicate which fields are to be audited: `$keepAuditOf = ['field']`

-> Note: This implementation is optional, you can make these customizations where desired.
+> {tip} This implementation is optional, you can make these customizations where desired.

 ```php
 <?php